 - Avoiding Lawsuits & Handling Legal Issues

 The role of Human Resources in the workplace has never been more important.
-Aside from the traditional functions of recruitment, onboarding, training and payroll, HR professionals must also have a comprehensive understanding of relevant and updated HR law and its corresponding regulations.
+Aside from the traditional functions of recruitment, onboarding, L&D, and payroll, HR professionals must also have a comprehensive understanding of relevant and updated HR law and its corresponding regulations.

 These HR employment laws regulate hiring and firing, workplace safety, benefits and pay, and confidentiality, and serve to protect against discriminatory practices and harassment.
 They also provide guidance in the event of workplace conflict or complaints.